n8sty/asdf-R/README.md

 ## ASDF options

-Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of R.
+Check [asdf](https://github.com/asdf-vm/asdf) for instructions on how to install and manage versions of R.

 When installing R using `asdf install`, you can pass custom configure options with the following env vars: